muratk3n/thirdwave/en/README.md

 ---

-Wrote an article on mathematical modeling 15+ years ago.
+Wrote an article on mathematical models 15+ years ago.
 The write-up went through gazillion file formats, finally became TeX converted markdown, published on Github Pages.
 Now I see ppl finding it online, boy did it take long to become that.